rackerlabs/support-how-to/content/cloud-backup/rackspace-cloud-backup-install-the-agent-on-linux.md

 ### Install the agent on Arch, Gentoo, and SUSE systems

 For Arch, Gentoo, and SUSE Linux systems, you must first download the tarball.
-Then, use SSH to log in to your server and run the following commands consecutively as a user with sudo or superuser privileges.

-**Note:** The tarball has the most up-to-date instructions.
-If the following instructions differ from the tarball instructions, use the tarball instructions.
+The tarball has the most up-to-date instructions.
+If the following instructions differ from the tarball instructions, use the tarball instructions instead.

 1. Download the tarball.

         wget http://agentrepo.drivesrvr.com/tar/driveclient-latest.tar.bz2

-2. Extract the files.

-    Use SSH to log in to your server, and then run the following command to extract the installation files.
+2. Use SSH to log in to your server and run the commands as a user with sudo or superuser privileges.

+2. Extract the installation files.

         tar -xvjf driveclient-latest.tar.bz2

-3. Change to the directory.

-    Enter the directory that was created by extracting the files, for
+3. Change to the directory that was created by extracting the files.
+For example:
-    example:

         cd driveclient-1